arXiv/zzzArchived_arxiv-fulltext/docs/source/architecture.rst

    System context for the fulltext extraction service.

-The submission worker process will request fulltext content for submissions by making a GET request to the fulltext service.
+The submission agent will request fulltext content for submissions by making a GET request to the fulltext service.
 If an extraction for the submission using the latest version of the extractor does not exist, the service will retrieve the compiled PDF for the submission from the compilation service and perform the extraction.
-The submission worker may force re-extraction (e.g. if the submission content changes) by making a POST request.
+The submission agent may force re-extraction (e.g. if the submission content changes) by making a POST request.